WRDD: WSHP

 Arthur Greiner founded the station, originally known as WSHP, in 1961.
 The name of the original licensee was Town Radio, Inc. Greiner served as the company's president and the station's general manager.
 Greiner operated the radio station until his death.

 WSHP originally was a daytimer station with a power output of 500 watts.
 It remained a daytime-only station until it received nighttime power authorization in the late 1980s that allowed it to operate after sunset.

 Sale to Allegheny Mountain Network

 Cary Simpson's Allegheny Mountain Network group of station purchased the station in October 1996.
 On April 28, 2000, the station changed its callsign to WEEO.

-In 2008, due to major mechanical failure of the internal radiator element of the Valcom fiberglass antenna in use, the station constructed a 150-foot folded unipole designed by R. Morgan Burrow, Jr. P.E. which yields a higher operating efficiency than the Valcom.
+In 2008, due to major mechanical failure of the internal radiator element of the Valcom fiberglass antenna in use, the station constructed a 150 ft folded unipole designed by R. Morgan Burrow Jr. P.E. which yields a higher operating efficiency than the Valcom.